danielgafni/dagster-ray/README.md

 [Ray](https://github.com/ray-project/ray) integration for [Dagster](https://github.com/dagster-io/dagster).

 `dagster-ray` allows creating Ray clusters and running distributed computations from Dagster code.
-Features include:
+It includes:

-- `RayRunLauncher` - a RunLauncher which runs Dagster runs as Ray jobs (cluster mode) submitted to an existing Ray cluster.
+- `RayRunLauncher` - a `RunLauncher` which submits Dagster runs as isolated Ray jobs (in cluster mode) to a Ray cluster.

-- `ray_executor` - an Executor which runs individual Dagster steps as separate Ray jobs (cluster mode) submitted to an existing Ray cluster.
+- `ray_executor` - an `Executor` which submits invididual Dagster steps as isolated Ray jobs (in cluster mode) to a Ray cluster.

-- `PipesKubeRayJobClient`, a [Dagster Pipes](https://docs.dagster.io/concepts/dagster-pipes) client for launching and monitoring `RayJob` resources in Kubernetes via [KubeRay](https://github.com/ray-project/kuberay).
-Executes external Pythons cripts.
+- `PipesKubeRayJobClient`, a [Dagster Pipes](https://docs.dagster.io/concepts/dagster-pipes) client for launching and monitoring [KubeRay](https://github.com/ray-project/kuberay)'s `RayJob` CR in Kubernetes.
+Typically used with external Pythons scripts.
 Allows receiving rich logs, events and metadata from the job.

 - `RayResource`, a resource representing a Ray cluster.
-Interactions are performed in client mode (requires stable persistent connection), so it's most suitable for relatively short jobs.
-Provide direct Ray access from the Dagster Python process.
+Interactions with Ray are performed in **client mode** (requires stable persistent connection), so it's most suitable for relatively short-lived jobs.
 It has implementations for `KubeRay` and local (mostly for testing) backends. `dagster_ray.RayResource` defines the common interface shared by all backends and can be used for backend-agnostic type annotations.

 - Miscellaneous utilities like `@op`, `@job` and `@schedule` for managing `KubeRay` clusters